Perry Orchestras Handbook 2020-2021

 Students will earn an orchestra letter in their second year to demonstrate excellence in playing/participation in orchestral activities.
 Every student is strongly encouraged to participate in this privileged lettering program and be the best orchestra member he/she can be (please see Mrs. Dopp for requirement details).

-The Music Department uses several FUND RAISERS to help lower the costs of orchestra activities, including the overnight Disneyland trip.
-All students should participate so we can lower the costs for all students.
+The Music Department uses several FUND RAISERS to help lower the costs of orchestra activities.
+Individual accounts for fundraisers are not permitted by the district booster association.
+However, if all students participate in Orchestra Booster sponsored fundraisers, costs go down for all students.
+Show your Orchestra spirit!
+Participate in fundraisers! :)

 OFFICE HOURS AND EXTRA HELP